 An important program outcome is extensive knowledge of the occurrence and abundance of invasive plants, especially Sahara mustard, at BMGR West.
 BMGR West is subjected to substantial invasion pressure from Sahara mustard source populations outside of the Range's jurisdiction.
 Successful control requires interagency collaborations to contain invasive populations at BMGR East, Cabeza Prieta NWR, and other agency lands (e.g., BLM, Bureau of Reclamation).
 The success of the management program has prompted staff at the Cabeza Prieta NWR to adopt the GIS Cloud app to monitor and treat Sahara mustard and buffelgrass on the Refuge.
 Staff from the 56 RMO at BMGR East have also used the app since 2018.
-In addition, staff from the El Pinacate Reserve in Mexico have expressed interest in initiating a similar monitoring program.
+In addition, staff from the El Pinacate Preserve in Mexico have expressed interest in initiating a similar monitoring program.
 It is desirable to establish an interagency program that can sufficiently standardize the use of the GIS Cloud app across agencies and coordinate treatment efforts among agencies to target source populations that infest areas across jurisdictional boundaries.

 Figure 7-20.
-GIS Cloud App invasive species mapping effort at Barry M. Goldwater Range West, effort includes instances of no invasive species found
+Mapping invasive species with the GIS Cloud App at Barry M. Goldwater Range West